 It's Black History Month.
-As you think about how you'll honor black history this month, also consider carrying the lessons of togetherness, equality and diversity into the rest of your year.
+As you think about how you'll honor it, also consider carrying the lessons of equity, equality and diversity into the rest of your year.
 An easy way to do this?
 Learn more about the struggles faced by Black Americans in the United States by reading these books as a family.

-The goal of this list: Provide Black children reminders of their history and non-Black children the opportunity to hear that history, perhaps for the first time.
+The goal of this list is to provide Black children reminders of their history and non-Black children the opportunity to hear that history, perhaps for the first time.

-For Black children: "Shades of Black" provides comfort to young Black and mixed-race children who are faced with the challenge of color, hair-texture, and other appearance-related questions.
-This book reminds Black children that we come in a wide variety of packages, but we are all Black and beautiful with a rich history.
+For Black children: "Shades of Black" provides comfort to young Black and mixed-race children who are faced with the challenge of color, hair texture and other appearance-related questions.
+This book reminds Black children that we come in a wide variety of packages, but we are all Black and beautiful and own a rich history.

-For non-Black children: Non-Black American society often clings on to a limiting visual of Blackness, which doesn’t accurately depict the variety of our features.
-"Shades of Black" discusses the concept that Blackness is as a diverse category as any other appearance-based classification.
+For non-Black children: Non-Black American society often clings to a limiting visual of Blackness, one which doesn’t accurately depict the variety of our features.
+"Shades of Black" discusses the concept that Blackness is as a diverse a category as any other appearance-based classification.

-For non-Black children: Our nation often acts like Black culture and history began during slavery.
+For non-Black children: Our nation often acts as if Black culture and history began during slavery.
 This isn’t true.
-Non-Black children can read “The Princess and The Pea” as an example of life before the African diaspora.
+Non-Black children can read “The Princess and the Pea” as a depiction of life before the African diaspora.

-"The Last Stop On Market Street" words by Matt De La Pena
+Last Stop on Market Street, words by Matt de la Peña

-For Black children: I challenge you to not laugh as the sassy grandma of the story talks to her grandson CJ in a way only a Black grandma could.
-This book reminds Black Americans of the love and importance of the relationships many of us have with our grandmothers.
-It evokes feelings of love and nostalgia.
+For Black children: I challenge you to not laugh as the sassy grandma of this story talks to her grandson CJ in a way only a Black grandma could.
+This book reminds Black Americans of the love and importance of the relationships many of us have with our grandmothers, evoking feelings of love and nostalgia.

 For Black children: Song and dance have been valuable to Black Americans as far back as we can journey in history.
-This book exists to show how slaves innovatively used music as a means of information.
-Contemporarily, many hymns tell the story of past trials and tribulations.
+This book shows how slaves used music innovatively as a means to convey cultural information.
+As an example, many hymns tell the story of past trials and tribulations.

 For Black children: "Freedom's School" reminds Black youth of the struggles Black Americans have faced to get an education and an opportunity to learn in our country.